CalamityAdam/iot/react/readings/advanced_containers.md

 class PostForm extends React.Component {
   constructor(props) {
     super(props);
+    // set up initial state
     this.state = this.props.post; // a Post object has a title and a body
     this.handleSubmit = this.handleSubmit.bind(this);
+  }

+  componentWillReceiveProps(nextProps) {
+    // if we get a different post in props, we'll need to set state if (this.props.post.id !== nextProps.post.id) this.setState(nextProps.post);
   }

   update(field) {